 What should I serve this creamed spinach with?

 One of my personal favorite ways to enjoy this creamed spinach recipe is over a big bowl of comforting mashed potatoes.
+I also like it to pair with a bright and tangy Chickpea Salad.
 On a chilly day, or a day that I just need a little extra comforting, there is nothing quite like it.

 I also love to serve this creamed spinach as a sauce for pasta.
 Similarly, it makes a delicious sauce over freshly cooked rice.